 Economic health is expected to affect waste and recyclables in the country.
 Furthermore, local governments and solid waste owners who are focused on the health of this industry should monitor the gross domestic product (GDP) to establish if the United States will experience growth for eleven consecutive years.

 In 2019, the Federal Motor Carrier Safety Administration (FMCSA) granted NWRA hours of service exemption.
 The implications of this exemption are something to keep an eye on in 2020.
-The waste and recycling industry will continue to monitor move-over laws and establish whether measures will extend to the vulnerable road workers as well.
+The waste and recycling industry will continue to monitor move-over laws.
+FInally and establish whether measures will extend to the vulnerable road workers as well.

 Mergers and acquisitions